 - Keep folding the mixture gently until it begins to relax and starts to turn glossy at the edges.
 Another way to test the consistency is to dap the mixture with the end of the spatula, the imprint should fade in around 20 seconds.

 - Place a round 10mm nozzle in a piping bag and fill with the macaron mixture.
 Pipe rounds with a 3.5cm diameter spaced 2cm apart.
-(For extra help when piping draw the circles on the underside of the parchment paper in advance, or use a macaron stencil kit).
+(For extra help when piping draw the circles on the underside of the parchment paper in advance).

 - Leave the macarons to dry out overnight or place in a dehydrator on the lowest setting for 20 minutes.
 A dry skin should form on the surface of the macarons so you can run your fingers over them without them becoming sticky.